-In the event of a non-life-threatening incident, the University point of contact (POC), safety officer is John Yoo, CEO.
-If the CEO is unavailable, the Director of Strategic Initiatives, James Lee and/or Dean of Enrollment Management, Chad Egresi are designees who can be contacted at the Virginia Campus.
-Dr. Thomas Kouo is the point of contact for the New Jersey Campus and Kristina Ejike is the point of contact for the Georgia Campus.
+In the event of a non-life-threatening incident, the University's point of contact (POC), safety officer is John Yoo, CEO.
+If the CEO is unavailable, the Academic Dean, Dr. Sung Woo, and/or Dean of Enrollment Management, Chad Egresi are designees who can be contacted.